Below are some commonly asked questions but if you cannot find an answer to your query please contact us

-WeBS Training Courses are being run, please visit the WeBS Training page for more details.
+The BTO runs several WeBS Training Courses across the country each year, please visit the BTO Training Programme page for more details.

 1. Do I have to submit my counts online?

-No. Although we do encourage counters to submit their counts online, we are still happy for counters to send in their counts using paper forms.
+No. Although we do encourage counters to submit their counts online, forms are available for volunteers without access to the internet.

 2. How do I enter my counts on-line?

-First you will need to register, please use the link on the left of the page to do this.
-Once you have registered please contact us at webs [at] bto [dot] org (subject: Please%20set%20me%20up%20for%20WeBS%20Online, amp, body: %20) with your username and the name of the site(s) you would like to enter data for.
+First you will need to register.
+Once you have registered please contact us at webs [at] bto.org (subject: Please%20set%20me%20up%20for%20WeBS%20Online, body: %20) with your username and the name of the site(s) you would like to enter data for.

 3. I already have a BTO username and password - why can't I log into WeBS?